The Hidden Costs of Email-Based Attacks: Why Secure Email Gateways Are a Necessity

 The Deceptive Nature of Email Attack Costs

 When organizations assess the risk of email-based cyberattacks, they often focus primarily on immediate financial impacts: ransom payments, stolen funds, or direct recovery expenses.
 This limited perspective drastically underestimates the true cost of these incidents.
-According to IBM’s 2024 Cost of a Data Breach Report, the average total cost of an email-initiated breach now exceeds $4.9 million—yet many of these costs remain invisible until after an attack occurs.
+Research shows that the total cost of an email-initiated breach can be substantial—yet many of these costs remain invisible until after an attack occurs.

 The reality is that email-based attacks generate cascading financial impacts that extend far beyond immediate remediation expenses.
 From operational disruption and reputational damage to regulatory penalties and increased insurance premiums, these hidden costs can dwarf the initial financial impact.
 A comprehensive understanding of these expenses reveals why investing in robust email security through Secure Email Gateways (SEGs) represents not just a security measure, but an essential business decision.